 Aside from just monitoring progress, digital signage can effectively show trends throughout your gamification process.
 When workers underperform one week, use digital displays to compare that week’s performance to previous data.
 Knowing which areas are trending upward successfully and which need attention is a critical part of group-wide success with gamification practices.

 Celebrating achievements is the cornerstone of gamification.
 Employees work hard to reach milestones, and should be acknowledged for their efforts accordingly.
 Digital screens are great for this purpose.
 When a worker exceeds expectations or sets an exemplary performance, put their name in lights and give them a slide on your visual content display.
 Digital signage is ideal for promotion—including promoting your workers when they deserve it.
-This will intensify the feelings of success that workers already have, and motivate them to keep up the pace in the future.
+This will intensify the feelings of success that workers already have.
+It will also motivate them to keep up the pace in the future.

 Digital Signage Success